Project Area

 This article offers a general description of how SURE handles the Project Area, the different ways it can be defined, and the benefits of using this functionality.

-The Project Area demarcates the region of interest so it must be defined in the same coordinate system as the exterior orientation of input images.
+Because the Project Area demarcates the region of interest, it must be defined in the same coordinate system as the exterior orientation of input images.
 Selected products will only be generated within the boundaries of the Project Area (e.g. DSM, True Ortho, Point Clouds, Meshes).

-Important: Products generated by SURE can be georeferenced if a Project Coordinate System is provided in WKT format.
+Important: Products generated by SURE are georeferenced if a Project Coordinate System is provided in WKT format.
 See more information in the Georeferencing and Tiling page. page.

 Automatic Project Area

-If an area is not defined by the user, an area of interest (AOI) shapefile is automatically generated during the Analysis step by default.
-This shapefile delimits the area where high quality results can be expected based on the input data.
+If no area is defined by the user, an area of interest (AOI) shapefile is automatically generated during the Analysis step by default.
+This shapefile delimits the area where high-quality results can be expected based on the input data.
 This feature can be disabled by unchecking it in the Advanced Configuration dialog.
-See Region of Interest

 Project Area Specified by User

-There are three ways to manually define the Project Area:
+There are two ways to manually define the Project Area, which can be combined:

-Define a limiting range along the X, Y, and Z directions.
+Define a limiting Z-range along the vertical axis.
 Specify minimum and maximum coordinate values when setting up a project or through the Advance Configuration dialog.
-See Region of Interest

-Optionally, an initial terrain height can be inputted in combination with a 2D area (shapefile or max-min limits).
-See Region of Interest
+Optionally, an initial terrain height can be given as input in combination with a 2D area shapefile.

 Functionality / Benefits